osquery/osquery/BUILD.md

 # Building osquery

+osquery supports Linux (Ubuntu 18.04/18.10), macOS, and Windows.

+The supported compilers are: clang/libc++ 6.0 on Linux, MSVC v141 on Windows, AppleClang from Xcode Command Line Tools 10.2.1

 ## With CMake
-osquery supports Linux (Ubuntu 18.04/18.10), macOS, and Windows.

-git, CMake (>= 3.13.3), clang 6.0, Python 2, and Python 3 are required to build.
+git, CMake (>= 3.13.3), Python 2, and Python 3 are required to build.
 The rest of the dependencies are downloaded by CMake.

 The default build type is `RelWithDebInfo` (optimizations active + debug symbols) and can be changed in the CMake configure phase by setting the `CMAKE_BUILD_TYPE` flag to `Release` or `Debug`.